dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 of different plausible options to explore.
-You definitely do not feel railroaded into a pre-defined plan by this scenario, and there’s plenty of opportunity for a concentration in one area (bomb the shore defences!) to leave you exposed in another (what do you mean we never bombed Eskisehir!).
+You definitely do not feel railroaded into a pre-defined plan by this scenario, and there’s plenty of opportunity for a concentration in one area (bomb the shore defences\!) to leave you exposed in another (what do you mean we never bombed Eskisehir\!).
 Your decisions make a significant difference, which is great.

 I think the Coup comes across to the player the same way as it would to